maxhuppertz/grad_school_code/README.md

 # Grad school code
-This repo provides an easy way to share silly code we wrote when we should have been doing problem sets.
+This is just to facility sharing code for problem sets.
 That's about it!